How to choose an IoT device platform, proprietary versus open source?

-OpenRemote is an IoT data platform which is 100% open source.
-It can’t compete with the richness of functionality of the big PaaS providers, but it includes all the core functionality a typical OEM customer needs.
+OpenRemote is an IoT device platform which is 100% open source.
+It can’t compete with the richness of functionality of the big PaaS providers, but it includes all the core functionality a typical OEM/ODM customer needs.
 It is ruggedised as a user friendly integral platform saving you on development effort.
-You are not bound to the company backing the project, however they have a track record as a service provider to both OEMs and large governments.
+You are not bound to the company backing the project, however they have a track record as a service provider to both device makers and large governments.

 There are a few more IoT platforms claiming to be open source, but these all work with either parts (eg. cloud) or features (eg. analytics) being proprietary and offered as a service.
 Therefore they all undermine the intrinsic value of 100% open source.